-Budgeted cost: £ 30,000
+Budgeted cost: £ 35,000

 Activity Evidence that supports this approach Challenge number(s) addressed Same day interventions High quality interventions that address gaps quickly are more likely to increase progress and prevent children falling behind 1 and 2 Nurture groups Children are ready and prepared to learn and have the opportunity to develop resilience and self-regulation to fully access a broad and balanced curriculum.
 3 and 4 1-1 tutoring sessions High quality, carefully planned tutoring sessions support children to develop confidence and close individual gaps in learning.
+Parent and child classes actioned where parents will engage.
 2